nickhodge/BoxKite.Twitter/README.md

 - [ ] DDD Tweets, Users, Following, Followers, Lists, Favourites within the TwitterConnection

 Out of Scope:
-- Contributors/Contributees.
-As yet, not in wild
+- [Contributors/Contributees](https://dev.twitter.com/docs/platform-objects/tweets#obj-contributors) As yet, not in wild "This field will only be populated if the user has contributors enabled on his or her account — this is a beta feature that is not yet generally available to all."
 - GET Help/* endpoints
 - SiteStreams because I am no masochist nor do I have access to it.
 - oauth2 tokens for Application-based APIs